 - Your intellectual life may extend beyond the academic requirements of your particular school.
 Please use the space below to list additional intellectual activities that you have not mentioned or detailed elsewhere in your application.
 These could include, but are not limited to, supervised or self-directed projects not done as school work, training experiences, online courses not run by your school, or summer academic or research programs not described elsewhere.
 (150 words)

-Harvard students are self-motivated and hard-working, and answering this prompt is a great way to show the reader that you’ll fit right in!
+Harvard students are self-motivated and hard-working.
+Answering this prompt is a great way to show the reader that you’ll fit right in.

-You also have the opportunity to submit an additional Harvard supplement essay.
-Harvard provides ten prompts as a jumping-off point, but you can also write on a topic of your choice.
-Writing this essay gives you a chance to go above and beyond the requirements, and nothing says Harvard more than exceeding expectations!
+In the second optional essay, which has no word limit, Harvard provides ten prompts as a jumping-off point, but you can also write on a topic of your choice.
+This essay lets you go above and beyond the requirements, and nothing says Harvard more than exceeding expectations.

 Here are Harvard’s prompts: